Cross-Border Carve-Outs: Essential Tax Implications

 Every bank has its own process when it comes to foreign companies looking to establish a new relationship, making it impossible to standardize this country to country.
 Some banks are notoriously heavy on documentation and Know Your Customer (KYC) obligations and require significant documentation related to the Ultimate Beneficial Owners (UBO).

-Providing the detail necessary on the UBOs can be exceptionally complex for companies that are Private Equity (PE) or Venture-Capital (VC) backed, as items such as an organizational structure chart may not be fully drafted yet.
-And when the time to get a bank account set up extends into many months, companies can find that their operational timelines face serious disruption.
+Private Equity or Venture Capital (VC) backed companies may have a harder time providing the detail necessary on the UBOs.
+Drafting a complete organizational structure chart can add complexity as some items might not be fully developed yet.
+When the time to set up a bank account extends into many months, companies can find that their operational timelines face serious disruption.

-What Does It Take to Get a Local Bank Account Set Up Overseas?
+How to Set Up a Local Bank Account Set Up Overseas?

-In most countries, a local entity is required to set up a local bank account so that the Tax ID can be presented to the local bank.
+In most countries, companies must establish an account with a local entity to present the Tax ID to the local bank.

 In some countries, you need to open a bank account before incorporation and deposit the share capital.
-For example, in Austria, share capital needs to be deposited in the bank account and the bank should then provide a confirmation letter.
+For example, in Austria, companies must deposit share capital, and the bank should then provide a confirmation letter.
 Without such confirmation, the company’s registry will not register the entity.
 This may then extend the timeline to becoming operational.

 Tax Registrations

-Once the entity type has been determined, i.e., limited company, branch, representative office, etc., the company will register for the applicable local taxes.
-In most countries, this is a separate and additional step following the incorporation of the entity.
+The company determines its entity type, such as limited company, branch, or representative office, it can register for applicable local taxes.
+In most countries, this is a separate and additional step following the entity’s incorporation.
 The number of registrations and the timeline to complete them varies drastically by country.
-For example, in Germany, you have payroll registrations, tax registrations, and local tax registrations – that means three different authorities each with their own timescales and requirements for paperwork.
+For example, in Germany, you have payroll registrations, tax registrations, and local tax registrations.
+That means three different authorities, each with their own timescales and requirements for paperwork.

-In carve-out transactions, where deadlines are exceptionally tight and the entities must be operational quickly, the tax registrations are a key component to allow entities to take on assets and employees.
+In carve-out transactions, deadlines are exceptionally tight and entities must be operational quickly.
+In these cases, tax registrations are a key component to allow entities to take on assets and employees.

 Furthermore, asset deals are subject to VAT (Value Added Tax) implications.
-If a business is not able to complete their VAT registration, it cannot deduct potential VAT that is related to the acquisition.
-This is usually not a trivial amount; therefore, the consequences are likely to be significant.
+If a business is not able to complete its VAT registration, it cannot deduct potential VAT related to the acquisition.
+This is usually not a trivial amount; therefore, the consequences will likely be significant.

 Tax Compliance Before and After You Are Operational

-Before taxes can be filed, companies will need to assess whether a local resident director or fiscal representative must be assigned.
-This individual may be required to have a local tax registration number.
+Before filing taxes, companies must assess the need to assign a local resident director or fiscal representative.
+This individual may be required to obtain a local tax registration number.

-In most carve-outs there is a gap of time between when both the entity is incorporated and tax registrations are complete, and when the acquisition takes place.
+In most carve-outs, there is a time gap between when both the entity is incorporated and tax registrations are complete and when the acquisition occurs.

-Companies often believe that because they have incorporated, are tax registered, and do not carry out any transactions, that they do not have any tax filing obligations – surprisingly, this is incorrect.
+Many companies mistakenly believe that they have no tax filing obilgations if they are incorporated, tax registered ,or do not carry out any transactions.
+Surprisingly, this is incorrect.
 Even if your company has no transactions, once you are VAT registered, you may be required to file nil tax returns, as is the case in Italy and Germany.

 Putting in place a solution for filing VAT returns might not be as simple as it seems.
-Systems need to be configured to meet local requirements.
+Companies must configure their systems to meet local requirements.
 This requires a significant amount of work, and it is the area where businesses are most likely to go wrong.
 From a tax and accounting perspective, this is a huge challenge for companies completing an M&A carve-out transaction.

-Another common misconception is that once a Transition Service Agreement (TSA) is in place that the seller is going to support the buyer with tax compliance.
-However, what we have seen in practice is that most of the time, the TSA focuses on providing the accounting information, bookkeeping, billing, and tracking inventory, but not the tax compliance.
+Another common misconception is that once a Transition Service Agreement (TSA) is in place, the seller is going to support the buyer with tax compliance.
+However, we have seen in practice that most of the time, the TSA focuses on providing accounting information, bookkeeping, billing, and tracking inventory, but not tax compliance.

-These requirements help the buyer to continue to operate, help them account for the transactions and prepare financial reports.
-However, any items that have to do with local tax filings and local compliance obligations are not included in the TSA.
+These requirements help the buyer to continue to operate, help them account for the transactions, and prepare financial reports.
+However, the TSA does not include any items related to local tax filings and local compliance obligations.

 The buyer might wrongly assume that the seller will support them, but this is not the case.
 This means the seller must find a solution to deal with the tax obligations.